 In addition, the Council operates 2 regulatory committees focusing on Development Control (planning applications and enforcement) and a Licensing and Appeals Committee.
-Furthermore, a Standards Committee which is chaired by an independent member oversees the conduct of elected councillors.
-The future of the Standards Committee is under review as part of the Localism Bill currently before Parliament
+Furthermore, a Standards Committee, which is chaired by an independent member, oversees the conduct of elected councillors and assists in setting and promoting the ethics agenda for the Council.
+The future of the Standards Committee and its composition is currently under review as part of the Localism Act 2011.